 | | | | |

-Visiting Pearl Harbor with Kids: A Memorable Experience for Families
+Visiting Pearl Harbor with Kids: Our Memorable Day & How to Plan Yours

 Pearl Harbor might not be the first place you think of when planning a family trip to Hawaii, but we found that it offers a unique mix of history and adventure that’s surprisingly kid-friendly.
 From the boat ride to the USS Arizona Memorial to hands-on exhibits at the Aviation Museum, there’s plenty to entice both kid and adult visitors, while maintaining the important historical significance of the site.
 In this post, I’ll share our experience and top tips to help you make the most of visiting Pearl Harbor with kids.